-- BAKE.
-Pour the batter into a greased 10×15″ jelly roll pan that’s been lined with parchment paper.
+- Bake.
+Pour the batter into a greased 10×15-inch jelly roll pan that’s been lined with parchment paper.
 Tap the bottom of the pan on the counter until the batter spreads evenly.
 Then bake in oven at 375°F for 15 to 20 minutes, or until a toothpick comes clean.

-- SLICE.
-Before slicing, place in the freezer for 15 minutes.
+- Slice.
+Before slicing the pumpkin roll, place in the freezer for 15 minutes.
 This allows for easy, clean cuts.
 Dust the top with powdered sugar, then slice using a sharp knife.

 - Tea towel vs. parchment paper.
 I prefer to use a cotton tea towel when rolling the cake.
 It’s important to use this specific type of towel so that the cake doesn’t stick to it.
 Some think it’s easier to use parchment paper instead because you don’t have to transfer the cake onto the towel since it already bakes on the paper.
 You can absolutely use parchment paper, I’ve just had better results with a tea towel (the cake seems less sticky).
 One thing to note if using parchment paper – make sure to leave about 1-2 inches sticking out on the sides.
 This makes it easier to lift the cake from the jelly roll pan and then roll the cake.